JonPSmith/SampleMvcWebAppComplex/README.md

-NOTE: if you are new to GenericServices I suggest you start by reading the [second article](https://www.simple-talk.com/dotnet/asp.net/using-entity-framework-with-an-existing-database--user-interface/) to get an idea of the architecture and and then go to the [SampleMvcWebApp - Basic](http://samplemvcwebapp.net/) as it explains the core setup in more detail.
+NOTE: if you are new to GenericServices I suggest you start by reading the [second article](https://www.simple-talk.com/dotnet/asp.net/using-entity-framework-with-an-existing-database--user-interface/) to get an idea of the architecture and and then go to the [SampleMvcWebApp - Basic](http://samplemvcwebapp.net/) web application as it explains the core setup of GenericServices in more detail.
 However if you want the more complex stuff the read on.

 ### Important information